-Our Compensation Committee conducts an annual review of each executive officer's base salary, with input from our Executive Chairman (other than with respect to himself) and our Chief Executive Officer (other than with respect to himself or the Executive Chairman), and makes adjustments as it determines appropriate to remain competitive and in furtherance of our compensation philosophy and Company performance objectives and needs.
+Our Compensation Committee conducts an annual review of each executive officer's base salary, with input from our Executive Chairman (other than with respect to himself), our Chief Executive Officer (other than with respect to himself or the Executive Chairman), and Senior Vice President, Global Human Resources and makes adjustments as it determines appropriate to remain competitive and in furtherance of our compensation philosophy and Company performance, objectives and needs.
 Revisions generally become effective in April of each year.
-Our NEOs' base salaries were not adjusted in 2019, with the fluctuation in Mr. Danziger's base salary as compared to 2018 resulting from currency fluctuations.
+In connection with Ms. Cordova's appointment as the Company's Chief Financial Officer on September 1, 2020, the Compensation Committee increased Ms. Cordova's base salary to \$425,000.
+Our Compensation Committee considered benchmarking data provided by FW Cook and other factors when determining the appropriate base salary for Ms. Cordova as Chief Financial Officer.
+In addition, our Compensation Committee approved 2020 base salary increases for our NEOs other than Ms. Cordova following the Committee's review and consideration of relevant factors including benchmarking data provided by FW Cook.

-The 2019 annual base salaries of our NEOs are set forth below (expressed in U.S. dollars ("USD") and, for Mr. Danziger converted based on the New Israeli Shekel ("NIS") exchange rate of 4 NIS per 1 USD):
+The 2020 annual base salaries of our NEOs are set forth below (expressed in U.S. dollars ("USD") and, for Mr. Danziger is subsequently converted based on a New Israeli Shekel ("NIS") exchange rate of 4 NIS per 1 USD, as determined by the Compensation Committee):

 Named executive officer Base salary (\$)

-William Doyle 750,000
+William Doyle 780,000

-Asaf Danziger 702,295
+Asaf Danziger 700,000

-Wilhelmus Groenhuysen 600,600
+Wilhelmus Groenhuysen 615,000

-Michael Ambrogi 390,000
+Ashley Cordova 425,000

-Pritesh Shah 425,000
+Pritesh Shah 500,000

+Todd Longsworth 450,000